Rise to Success: Career Highlights of Dan Campbell

 On October 5, 2015, Dan Campbell was named the interim head coach for the Miami Dolphins after the firing of Joe Philbin.

-2015: Interim Head Coach for the Miami Dolphins
+2015: Interim Head Coach of the Miami Dolphins

-In 2015, Dan Campbell became the interim head coach of the Miami Dolphins, marking his first head coaching position.
+In 2015, Dan Campbell held his first head coaching position as the interim head coach of the Miami Dolphins.

-In January 2016, Dan Campbell was hired by the New Orleans Saints as their assistant head coach and tight ends coach under Sean Payton.
+In January 2016, Dan Campbell was hired by the New Orleans Saints as their assistant head coach and tight ends coach under head coach Sean Payton.

-After a mid-season turnaround, the Lions clinched their first winning season since 2017.
+After a turnaround, the Lions clinched their first winning season since 2017 after a Week 18 win and divisional sweep in 2023.

 January 20, 2021: Appointed Head Coach of the Detroit Lions

 On January 20, 2021, Dan Campbell was appointed head coach of the Detroit Lions.
-In his introductory press conference he delivered a memorable speech.
+He expressed his vision for the team in his introductory press conference.

 2021: Named Head Coach of the Detroit Lions